mozilla-ai/lumigator/README.md

 quick walkthrough.

 ### Lumigator UI
 Alternatively, you can also use the UI to interact with Lumigator.
-Once a Lumigator session is up and running, the UI can be accessed by visiting [`http://localhost:80`](http://localhost:80).
-On the **Datasets** tab, first upload a csv data with columns `examples`, and `ground_truth` (optional).
+Once a Lumigator session is up and running, the UI can be accessed by visiting [`http://localhost`](http://localhost).
+On the **Datasets** tab, first upload a csv data with columns `examples` and (optionally) `ground_truth`.
 Next, the dataset can be used to run an evaluation using the **Experiments** tab.

 ### Terminate Lumigator session
 To stop the containers you started using Docker Compose, simply run the following command: